Official Website: https://www.ripple.com/

-Overall XRP has received significant banking from existing financial institutions.
-It is being widely adopted by many banks and payment processers improving the RippleNet, which aims to be a solution to a lot of current cross-border banking issues using blockchain and a decentralized infrastructure, reducing time and cost.
+Overall XRP has received significant backing from existing financial institutions.
+It is being widely adopted by many banks and payment processors improving the RippleNet, which aims to be a solution to a lot of current cross-border banking issues using blockchain and decentralized infrastructure, reducing time and cost.
 XRP has consistently remained a top 5 cryptocurrency by market capitalisation, this is because of the significant real-world applications that they offer through their RippleNet, xCurrent and xRapid systems.
 Ripple Labs are also sure not to flood the market with XRP, which would undoubtedly cause the price to plummet.

-Ripple also have a few projects like Ripple for Good and RippleWorks, which are contributing to bringing organizations and initiatives with the potential of advancing socially responsible uses of blockchain and cryptocurrency.
+Ripple also has a few projects like Ripple for Good and RippleWorks, which are contributing to bringing organizations and initiatives with the potential of advancing socially responsible uses of blockchain and cryptocurrency.
 Hoping to promote innovation and education within different communities around the world, including that of public schools and universities.